ormeiry/The-Way-I-See-JavaScript/data-types/string.md

 // We need to pass as a parameter An integer between 0 and
 // ( string.length() - 1 ), to tell the method where to start "cutting".

-const ourStr = 'Now you will see the magic!.';
+const ourStr = "Now you will see the magic!.";
 const ourSubStr = ourStr.substring(13);
 console.log(ourSubStr); // output: see the magic!.